96th Pennsylvania Infantry Regiment: History

-On the 16th of January 1863, the regiment moved to Belle Plain Landing on fatigue duty, retiring on the 19th, and on the 20th joined the column in its movement upon the Mud March.
-Returning to the old campgrounds of the brigade near White Oak Church on the 25th, the regiment remained until the 1st of February, when, with the exception of companies C and K, it was detached, and sent to Windmill Point on heavy fatigue duty [to unload coal barges].
-Here, subject to the orders of General Patrick, Provost Marshal General of the Army, it was engaged in constant service until the 1st of March, when it again re-joined the brigade.
-Colonel Cake received his first leave of absence since entering the service, in January 1863, resigned March 12, and his resignation was accepted on the 2nd of May following.
+On 16 January 1863, the regiment moved to Belle Plain Landing on fatigue duty, retiring on the 19th, and on the 20th joined the column in its movement upon the Mud March.
+Returning to the old campgrounds of the brigade near White Oak Church on the 25th, the regiment remained until 1 February, when, with the exception of companies C and K, it was detached, and sent to Windmill Point on heavy fatigue duty [to unload coal barges].
+Here, subject to the orders of General Patrick, Provost Marshal General of the Army, it was engaged in constant service until 1 March, when it again re-joined the brigade.
+Colonel Cake received his first leave of absence since entering the service, in January 1863, resigned March 12, and his resignation was accepted on 2 May following.
 The command of the regiment then devolved on Lieutenant Colonel Lessig.